gaureshpai/MedTrack/README.md

-# SignFlix: A Video Streaming Platform with Sign Language
+# MedTrack: A Video Streaming Platform with Sign Language

-SignFlix is a video streaming platform designed to improve digital accessibility for the deaf and hard-of-hearing community.
+MedTrack is a video streaming platform designed to improve digital accessibility for the deaf and hard-of-hearing community.
 It provides integrated sign language interpretation for videos, allowing users to watch content with synchronized sign language displays.

 ## Features